 If you love Percy Grainger’s “Irish Tune from County Derry” but it’s just a bit too much for your band, consider Buddy’s “To a Musician”.
 It requires the same musical warmth and expressiveness as “County Derry” but is scored with more comfortable ranges appropriate for Grade III literature.
 Although not as easy as it first appears, it is a lyrically melodic and very playable piece.
 It would be well suited for your spring festival or concert.

 Gotcha!
 Cha Cha - $45

 Beginner Level Concert Band

-A delightful and fun Latin piece for young concert bands, Gotcha!
+A dlightful and fun Latin piece for young concert band, Gotcha!
 Cha-Cha keeps everyone on their toes.
-Written with beginning bands in mind, it serves as the perfect piece for their spring concert of first "fun day" contest.
-The clarinets are written in three parts, with either the 1st (above the break) or 3rd (doubling the 1st part 8vb) being optional.
+Written with beginning bands in mind, it serves as the perfect piece for their spring concert or first "fun day" contest.
+The clarinets are written in Three parts, with either the 1st (above the break) or 3rd (doubling the 1st part 8vb) being optional.
 The trombones have a few options written in with regard to 6th position C and low Ab.
-The Latin percussion interlude could be easily expanded and lengthened by adding other instruments, and/or by layering in the the instruments one by one.
+The Latine percussion interlude could be easily expanded and lengthened by adding other instruments, and/or by layering in the instruments one by one.
 Have fun with this one, but stay awake - - anyone caught napping on the first beat of measure 36 or 66 is bound to hear, "Gotcha!"

 This was written in 1991 for the Class C Texas Music Educators Association Honor Band Performance of the Clark Middle Band of Princeton, TX.
 This march was carefully written with the capabilities of a single C band in mind, but still contains all the necessary elements to make a good concert march selection.
 Challenging, but very achievable.